Two television series about private schools have received a certain amount of buzz recently. Gossip Girl airs on CW . NYC Prep is on Bravo.

 What's Not to Like

-The fact that the teens in Gossip Girl seem to be irresponsible, aimless and unfocused is kind of sad.
-You would think that children from great wealth and privilege would be taught by their parents that wealth and privilege has its obligations and responsibilities.
+The fact that the teens in Gossip Girl seem to be irresponsible, aimless, and unfocused is kind of sad.
+You would think that children from great wealth and privilege would be taught by their parents that wealth and privilege have its obligations and responsibilities.

 Most of the characters are teens.
-Teens are rather boring simply because they don't know that much and are very opinionated about what they think they know.
+Teens are boring simply because they don't know much and are very opinionated about what they think they know.

 Gossip Girl gives the impression that private schools as a genre are just for rich kids.
 That's just not true anymore.
 Ms. von Ziegsar attended Nightingale-Bamford back in the 70s and 80s.
 Much has changed since then.
-Yes, children from very wealthy families still attend private school.
-Yes, the offspring of corporate titans and famous neurosurgeons still attend private school.
-But nowadays so do the policeman's daughter and the truck driver's son.
-Diversity rules in private schools pretty much everywhere these days, except perhaps at Le Rosey.
+Yes, children from very wealthy families still attend private schools.
+The offspring of corporate titans and famous neurosurgeons still attend private schools.
+But nowadays, so do the policeman's daughter and the truck driver's son.
+Diversity rules in private schools are everywhere, except perhaps at Le Rosey.

 NYC Prep